eugnsp/surface_arpes/README.md

 ## Synopsis

-This is a code to calculate ARPES spectra of slabs with an accumulation or a depletion surface layer.
+This is a code to calculate ARPES spectra for slabs with an accumulation or a depletion surface layer.
 The calculation proceeds in two steps:

 1. The Poisson and the Schr&ouml;dinger equations are solved self-consistently